Zagreb Stock Exchange: CROBIS

 CROBIS is the official Zagreb Stock Exchange bond index.
 The index currently tracks ten bulleted bonds with fixed interest rates, each worth a minimum nominal value of €75 million and with a maturity rate of at least 18 months.
 Revisions to the index are carried out four times a year.

+Index Trackers and International Connectivity

+Passive exposure for international investors to the CROBEX index is possible through an exchange-traded fund - Expat Croatia CROBEX UCITS ETF - listed in Frankfurt on Xetra (ticker ECDC, ISIN: BGCROEX03189) and traded in euro.
+The fund acts as a conduit for capital flows between the international financial markets and the Croatian capital market.